Jimmy Governor: Joe Governor's death

-On Tuesday 30 October, John Wilkinson of 'Glenrock' on Talbrook Creek (about 20 miles north of Singleton) was walking across his paddock after dark towards his brother George's place when he noticed a fire burning in a nearby gully.
-Later that night Wilkinson and his brother, with just one rifle between them, went to investigate.
+On the night of Tuesday 30 October, John Wilkinson of 'Glenrock' on Talbrook Creek was walking across his paddock towards his brother George's residence when he noticed a fire burning in a nearby gully.
+Later that night, Wilkinson and his brother, with just one rifle between them, went to investigate.
 The country near the fire was "very rough and precipitous, although not heavily timbered".
 When they got near, they could see a man asleep beside the fire.
-While his brother withdrew to the top of a hill to keep watch, John Wilkinson, with the rifle, worked his way forward taking advantage of available cover as day began to break.
-Finding himself only about fifteen yards away he decided that "hesitating might mean disaster" and so he ran towards the sleeper calling out "surrender".
+While his brother withdrew to the top of a hill to keep watch, Wilkinson, with the rifle, worked his way forward taking advantage of available cover as day began to break.
+Finding himself only about fifteen yards away, he decided that "hesitating might mean disaster" and so he ran towards the sleeper calling out "surrender".
 Joe Governor jumped up and Wilkinson fired, but "the cartridge hung fire" and the bullet missed.
 Joe grabbed for his rifle but was unable to reach it as Wilkinson charged forward, "so the fugitive darted away for dear life".
-Wilkinson chased Governor through the hills and ravines, firing several times but missing on each occasion.
+Wilkinson chased Joe through the hills and ravines, firing several times but missing on each occasion.
 Eventually, with Joe about 120 yards distant, Wilkinson stopped and went down on one knee, took careful aim and fired.
-With that shot Joe Governor fell dead over the bank of the creek.
+With that shot, Joe fell dead over the bank of the creek.